mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 ## How does the @Qualifier annotation complement the use of @Autowired?

+`@Qualifier` may be used
+1. on a field or parameter as a qualifier for candidate beans when autowiring.
+2. to annotate other custom annotations that can then in turn be used as qualifiers.

 When you place the `@Qualifier` annotation together with the `@Autowired` and `@Bean` annotations, autowiring behavior turns into **byName** mode.

 `@Qualifier` used at 3 locations: